Scale your global team

 Employees in Portugal must be paid at least once per month.
 However, pay dates are set by the employer.

-As of February 2022, the national minimum wage in Portugal is fixed at EUR 705 per month when counting 14 salary payments per year.
-The government plans to raise minimum pay to EUR 750 by 2023.
+The national minimum wage in Portugal is currently (February 2023) fixed at EUR 760 per month when counting 14 salary payments per year.
 In some industries, collective agreements may provide for higher minimum wages.

 Employees who are unable to work because of illness or injury are entitled to sick leave during which they receive payments from the Portuguese social security.